Gesaffelstein

-Mike Lévy ([majk levi]; born 24 June 1987), known professionally as Gesaffelstein ([ɡəˈzafl̩ʃtaɪn]), is a French music programmer, DJ, songwriter and record producer from Lyon.
-He has worked alongside artists such as The Weeknd, Daft Punk, Kanye West, A$AP Rocky, Electric Youth, Haim, Miss Kittin, The Hacker, Jean-Michel Jarre and Pharrell Williams.
+Mike Lévy ([majk levi]; born 24 June 1985), known professionally as Gesaffelstein ([ɡəˈzafl̩ʃtaɪn]), is a French music programmer, DJ, songwriter and producer from Lyon.
+He has worked alongside artists such as Lady Gaga, The Weeknd, Daft Punk, Kanye West, A$AP Rocky, Electric Youth, Haim, Miss Kittin, The Hacker, Jean-Michel Jarre, Lil Nas X, Charli XCX, Pharrell Williams and Chuck Ellis.

-Name
+Stage name

-Gesaffelstein is a portmanteau of Gesamtkunstwerk ("total artwork" in German, also title of an album by the American electro group Dopplereffekt) and Albert Einstein.
+Gesaffelstein is a portmanteau of Gesamtkunstwerk ("total artwork" in German, also the title of an album by the American electro group Dopplereffekt) and Albert Einstein.